PoisotLab/ms_straight_lines/manuscript.md

 $$ L_D = \frac{L}{S} = p \left(S - \frac{S-1}{S} \right) +  \frac{S-1}{S},$$ {#eq:ld}

-For food webs with many species, these equations simplify. +@eq:lhat can be expressed as a second degree polynomial, ($p\times S^2  + (1-p)\times S + (p-1)$), whose leading term is $p\times S^2$.
+For food webs with many species, these equations simplify: +@eq:lhat can be expressed as a second degree polynomial, ($p\times S^2  + (1-p)\times S + (p-1)$), whose leading term is $p\times S^2$.
 Therefore, when $S$ is large, +@eq:co and +@eq:ld respectively approach $Co = L/S^2 \approx p$ and $L_D = L/S
 \approx pS$.
-These are notable properties, as they imply that our model captures both the behavior of +@eq:lssl and of +@eq:cc, while having a markedly better fit (+@tbl:comparison).

 A study of equations +@eq:co and +@eq:ld also provides insight into the ecological interpretation of the parameters in our equation.
-For example, +@eq:ld implies that the addition of $n$ species should increase the linkage density by approximately $p\times n$.
+For example, +@eq:ld implies that adding $n$ species should increase the linkage density by approximately $p\times n$.
 The addition of 11 new species ($p^{-1}$ according to +@tbl:parameters) should increase the linkage density in the food web by roughly 1, meaning that each species in the original network would be expected to develop 2 additional interactions.
-Similarly, +@eq:co shows that when $S$ is large, we should expect a connectance which is a constant and independent of $S$.
-Thus $p$ has an interesting ecological interpretation: it represents the average connectance of networks large enough that the proportion
-$(S-1)/S^{2}$ is negligible.
+Similarly, +@eq:co shows that when $S$ is large, we should expect a connectance which is a constant.
+Thus $p$ has an interesting ecological interpretation: it represents the average connectance of networks large enough that the proportion $(S-1)/S^{2}$ is negligible.

 ## Other uses for our model

 Our model is generative, and that is important.
 It means we can use this model to correctly generate predictions that look like real data.
 That is very useful!
-It suggests that we can adapt the model, using either its parameters or predictions or both, to get a new persepctive on many questions in network ecology.
-Here we show four possible applications that we think are interesting, though many more are possible.
+It suggests that we can adapt the model, using either its parameters or predictions or both, to get a new perspective on many questions in network ecology.
+Here we show four possible applications that we think are interesting, in that relying on our model eliminates the need to speculate on the structure of networks, or to introduce new hypotheses to account for it.

 ### Probability distributions for $L_D$ and $Co$